 - Check out Such a Fun Age, which similarly tackles race and class in a modern and nuanced way between employer and employee, and it also makes you question whether the complex characters are good or bad.

-- I also challenge you to journal what about the characters’ ideas of the American Dream and your idea of the American Dream, and whether this is a fixed or fluid concept.
+- I also challenge you to journal about the characters’ ideas of the American Dream and your idea of the American Dream, and whether this is a fixed or fluid concept.

 - Lastly, you can also check out my list of “Black Lives Matter” books.